-The communication cable contains multiple optical fibres and is used amongst other things to provide communications between the Settlement instation and the Outstations which are located on the offshore platform.
+The communication cable contains multiple optical fibres and is used amongst other things to provide communications between the Settlement Instation and the Outstations which are located on the offshore platform.
 Sufficient optical fibres should be allocated to the Settlement communications to ensure that main and check data can continue to be collected automatically without requirement for physical access to the Offshore Metering Equipment in the event of failure of any individual allocated fibre.

 The Meters have integral Outstations each storing main and check data separately.
-If each Outstation stored data from both main and check Meters then only two Communication Lines would be necessary (OI1 and OI3 or OI2 and OI4) as the failure of either one would not prevent access to both main and check metering data (as in Example 2).
-However in this example this is not the case therefore additional Communication Lines are required.
+If each Outstation stored data from both main and check Meters then only two Outstations and two Communication Lines would be necessary (OI1 and OI3 or OI2 and OI4) as the failure of either Outstation or Communication Line would not prevent access to both main and check metering data (as in Example 2).
+However in this example this is not the case therefore additional Communication Lines are required so that there is not a single point of failure.
 Each Meter has two optical interfaces (OI1, OI2 and OI3, OI4) and each has a unique IP address.

-There are two Outstations and four Communication Lines.
+There are two Outstation Systems and four Communication Lines.